Modita-Garg/Walmart-Sales-SQL/README.md

 10. Which day of the week has the best average ratings per branch?

 ## Report
-The final report is presented in 'Pizza Sales Report.pdf'.
+The final report is presented in [Walmart Sales Analysis.pdf](https://github.com/Modita-Garg/Walmart-Sales-SQL/blob/main/Walmart%20Sales%20Analysis.pdf).